akshay2sumit/ai-driven-multitenant-cms/docs/llm-handoff/current-state.md

 - Asking clarifying questions

 ### Forbidden
+- Implementation beyond guardrails
 - Architectural modifications
 - ADR changes (except recording accepted ones)
 - Changes to implemented guardrails without approval

 ## How to Resume Work
-1. Read all ADRs (especially ADR-002 and ADR-003)
-2. Review governance documentation
+1. Review all documentation (current-state.md, guardrails.md, capability map)
-3. Follow the .windsurfrules
+2. Follow implementation guardrails for any allowed activities
+3. Maintain documentation synchronization with any changes
-4. Start a new chat for implementation tasks
+4. Start a new chat for implementation tasks within guardrails
-5. Document all decisions and changes
+5. Document all decisions and changes according to governance requirements

 ## Deployment Status
 ### Current Limitations